 Love Gun (Casablanca ‘77) Rating: A-

 Although they were really stepping up the marketing, at this point music was still KISS' primary focus, and Love Gun (a play on the Sex Pistols?), the last album to feature all four original band members on each track, is one of their very best albums.
-Stanley and Simmons may have been sex addicts but they weren't into drinking or drugs so they could remain productive (unlike say Motley Crue), and this album has stronger songs and more of its own identity than Rock and Roll Over, which could more easily get lost amid the rest of their prolific output.
-This album is comprised primarily of consistently catchy yet still pretty heavy power pop a la Cheap Trick, and the influence of 50s rock 'n' roll is also apparent on "Christine Sixteen" (that's Kramer playing the boogie piano) and "Tomorrow and Tonight," a cheesy yet undeniably fun attempt at a party anthem a la "Rock and Roll All Night" featuring prominent female backup singers.
-"Got Love For Sale" is another catchy, underrated album track, and "Plaster Caster" (inspired by Cynthia Plaster Caster) sees Gene at his catchy, perverted, poppy best (as does "Christine Sixteen," come to think of it).
-Gene also contributes "Almost Human," a dark, menacing, funk attempt that somehow not only isn't horrible but is actually quite good.
+Stanley and Simmons may have been sex addicts (well at least Gene was) but they weren't into drinking or drugs so they could remain productive (unlike say Motley Crue), and this album has stronger songs and more of its own identity than Rock and Roll Over, which could more easily get lost amid the rest of their prolific output.
+This album is comprised primarily of consistently catchy yet still pretty heavy power pop a la Cheap Trick, and the influence of 50s rock 'n' roll is also apparent on "Christine Sixteen" (that's Kramer playing the boogie piano) and "Tomorrow and Tonight," a cheesy yet fun attempt at a party anthem a la "Rock and Roll All Night" featuring prominent female backup singers.
+"Got Love For Sale" is another catchy, underrated album track, and "Plaster Caster" (inspired by the infamous Cynthia Plaster Caster) sees Gene at his catchy, perverted, poppy best (as does "Christine Sixteen," come to think of it).
+Gene also contributes "Almost Human," a dark, menacing funk attempt that somehow not only isn't horrible but is actually quite good.
 For his part, Ace, who hadn't contributed anything to Rock and Roll Over, writes arguably his best song, "Shock Me," about him getting electrocuted in Florida and living to tell about it; Ace even takes his first lead vocal, but of course his guitar playing is what really stands out.
 But Stanley contributes the two best songs, as "I Stole Your Love" starts the album off with a fast-paced, seriously rocking entry that's highlighted by its catchy chanted chorus and kickass guitar solo.
 Better yet, the metallic title track gets my vote as the best heavy KISS song ever, despite its laughable lyrics ("I really love you baby, I love what you got, let's get together, we can, get hot").
 On the plus side, Stanley delivers arguably his most intense and rugged lead vocal, the chorus is catchy yet evocative, and Ace's guitar soloing is flat-out wicked.
-On the negative front, Criss' "Hooligan" is average and their gender reversed cover of Phil Spector/The Crystals' "Then She Kissed Me" is pointless even if I still kind of like it because it's out of character and it's hard to mess up this fantastic song too badly (The Crystals version crushes it, of course).
-On the whole, Love Gun is a heck of a lot of fun, even if many of these songs are more "guilty pleasures" than major efforts.
+On the negative front, Criss' "Hooligan" is average and their gender reversed cover of The Crystals' "Then She Kissed Me" is pointless even if I still kind of like it because it's out of character and it's hard to mess up this fantastic song too badly (The Crystals version crushes it, of course).
+On the whole, Love Gun is a lot of fun, even if many of these songs are more "guilty pleasures" than major efforts.

 Alive II (Casablanca ‘77) Rating: B+